LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article_Docker.md

 - Portability between OS platforms and between clouds.
 - Container is lightweight, so many containers can be supported on the same infrastructure.
 - Easy for rapid scale-up and scale-down scenarios.

+That’s all I have to say about a Container overview.

 ## <a id="prerequisite"></a>Prerequisite